michalf/wikidot-api/README.md

 is checked agains remote service.
 This way the library does not need to be updated if RPC methods change, but still provides convenient solution to query the remote service.

+#### Getting list of methods and method descriptions

+Using the RPC methods you can get list of implemented methods and their descriptions.

+    puts wikidot.system.listMethods

+at this moment this prints:
+    system.listMethods
+    system.methodHelp
+    system.methodSignature
+    system.multicall
+    site.pages
+    site.categories
+    page.get
+    page.files
+    page.save
+    user.valid
+    user.sites

+To print help about any particular method, try this:

+    puts wikidot.system.methodHelp 'page.save'

 #### Example: Listing sites

 The example below uses the remote method <tt>user.sites</tt> that takes one parameter (<tt>user</tt>) and returns a list of sites that this user owns.
 The method can be called directly on the <tt>wikidot</tt> object.